 Talent leaders and their recruitment teams are feeling the narrowing candidate market.
-Specifically, the US unemployment rate has dropped to 4.1 percent as of October, with the global rate reaching as low as 7.4 percent in 2017.
+Specifically, the US unemployment rate has dropped to 4.1 percent at the outset of 2018, with the global unemployment rate reaching as low as 5.8 percent in 2017.
 In addition, passive talent makes up 75 percent of the global workforce; only 45 percent of these candidates are “open” to speaking with a recruiter – making them harder to find using traditional search methods, harder to engage with, and ultimately harder to land.

 Passive candidates are, by definition, not looking for a new job opportunity.
 They’re content in their current situations, likely successful and engaged.
 That said, even with the above research in mind, the right recruitment strategy can get them to listen.
 As companies seek to overcome the narrowing candidate market, talent leaders need a way to tap into the passive talent pool.
 The following uncovers five proven ways to spark the intrigue of today's top passive talent.